 - Monitoring and Locating Personnel

-Specialized RFID Tags assigned to piles of mined rock that can be read with an RFID Reader is just one method of simplifying the logistics of deposit extraction using the GAO RFID Asset Tracking System.
+Specialized RFID Tags assigned to piles of mined rock that can be read with an RFID Reader is just one possible method of simplifying the logistics of deposit extraction using the RFID Asset Tracking System.
 Large scale mining operations implementing this form of track and trace is the most effective use of RFID technology.

 RFID interrogators placed in strategic locations on a mining site can read RFID Tags designed to survive the crushing process.
 All information transferred to the database allows mining supervisors to eliminate the paper based process of tracking extraction deposits and keep an accurate count.